Narendra0066/ubuntu_in_cmd-/README.md

    - It will prompt you to enter a URL.
 Once you enter a URL, it will open in `w3m` within the WSL environment.

 That's it!
 You've now set up `w3m` within Windows using the Windows Subsystem for Linux (WSL) entirely from the command prompt.
 You can now use `w3m` to browse the web from the command line.

+To set up the Linux distribution after installing it via Windows Subsystem for Linux (WSL) from the command prompt, you can follow these steps:

+1. **Launch the installed Linux distribution from CMD**:
+   - You can launch the Linux distribution by executing its executable file from the command prompt.
+Usually, the executable is named after the distribution you installed.
+For example, for Ubuntu, the executable is `ubuntu.exe`.
+   - Navigate to the directory where the Linux distribution is installed.
+Typically, it's located under `C:\Users\%USERNAME%\AppData\Local\Packages`.
+   - Once you're in the directory, execute the executable file.
+For example, if you installed Ubuntu, you would run:
+     ```
+     ubuntu.exe
+     ```

+2. **Complete the setup**:
+   - After launching the Linux distribution, it will begin the setup process.
+   - Follow the on-screen instructions to complete the setup, including creating a user account and setting up a password.

+Here's a step-by-step guide to launching and setting up the Ubuntu distribution from CMD:

+1. **Launch CMD as Administrator**:
+   - Press `Win + X` and choose "Command Prompt (Admin)".

+2. **Navigate to the Linux distribution directory**:
+   - Run the following command to navigate to the directory where the Linux distribution is installed.
+Replace `<Distribution>` with the name of the Linux distribution you installed.
+     ```
+     cd C:\Users\%USERNAME%\AppData\Local\Packages\<Distribution>
+     ```

+3. **Launch the Linux distribution**:
+   - Run the executable file for the Linux distribution.
+For Ubuntu, you would run:
+     ```
+     ubuntu.exe
+     ```

+4. **Complete the setup**:
+   - Follow the on-screen instructions to complete the setup, including creating a user account and setting up a password.

+After completing these steps, you will have set up the Linux distribution, and you can start using it from the command prompt.
+You can then proceed to install `w3m` or any other packages you need within the Linux environment.